This article has been written manually alongside AI assisted tools. The article has been manually reviewed for correctness.

 Lastly, the “constraint” of native account abstraction is that it must align with the scaling roadmap of Etehreum, notably partial-statelessnes (VOPS) and Inclusion Lists (FOCIL).

-Currently, there are three active proposals to introduce a native version of Account Abstraction in EVM chains:
+Currently, there are four active proposals to introduce a native version of Account Abstraction in EVM chains:

 The Mempool Problem